chontiny/C-memoryeditor/README.md

 Below is some brief documentation on the NuGet package APIs

 ### Receiving Engine Output:
-It is important to hook into the engine's output to receive logs of events.
-These are invaluable for debugging.
+If using the NuGet packages, it is important to hook into the engine's output to receive logs of events.
+These are invaluable for diagnosing issues.

 ```csharp
 using Squalr.Engine.Output;